thamaraaalves/thamaraaalves.github.com/index.md

 Started programming as desktop developer, from Pascal until C#.
 Now, in process to be full stack developer.
 Learning design, mobile and web at the same time.
 Creating app's, mockup's, and web app's.
 I like to use Node js, phonegap, cordova, angular, ionic, firebase, mongodb.

-Enjoy seeing <a href="../projects/index.html"><strong>Projects</strong></a> (my creations, children, toys...haha).
-I love challenges.
+Enjoy seeing <a href="../projects/index.html"><strong>Projects</strong></a>.
+And here ><a href="https://docs.google.com/file/d/0B8cWi3slAjyXRWUwbFh2OU82RU0"><strong>My curriculum.
+Enjoy, also!</strong></a>I love challenges.
 Always doing the "best possible".
 Fixing my own errors.

+Because...
+"Some infinities are bigger than other infinities."
+(2014, T.F.O.S).
+Pardon me, but I'm not perfect!